 The statement that "Nationally, the Climate Change Act 2008, as amended, contains legally binding targets for the UK to bring all greenhouse gas emissions to Net Zero by the year 2050" is correct.
-However, the Local Plan's interpretation of this as a linear reductions in annual emission targets is not in line with the government's Carbon Budget targets, also a legal requirement.
+However, TDC's current Local Plan interpretation of this as a linear reductions in annual emission targets is not in line with the government's Carbon Budget targets, also a legal requirement.

-The 2008 Climate Change act also required that "To meet these targets, the government has set fiveyearly carbon budgets which currently run until 2032.
-They restrict the amount of greenhouse gas the UK can legally emit in a five year period".
+The 2008 Climate Change act also required that "To meet these targets, the government has set fiveyearly carbon budgets which currently run until 2037.
+They restrict the amount of 'territorial' greenhouse gas the UK can legally emit in a five year period".
 We are currently in the 3rd five-year budget period which ends in 2022.

-Although there are several ways in which the remaining Carbon Budget for Teignbridge can be allocated between now and 2050, in pratice the majority of the GHG emission reductions must be front loaded.
+Although there are several ways in which the remaining Carbon Budget for Teignbridge can be allocated between now and 2050, in practice the majority of the GHG emission reductions must be front loaded.
 That is a steeper initial reduction in annual targets as it will become progressively more difficult to reduce emissions completely as we approach Net Zero Carbon.

-Indeed TDC's Climate Emergency declaration to achieve Net Zero Carbon by 2025 is slightly more effective in meeting the legally binding Carbon targets!
+Indeed TDC's Climate Emergency declaration to achieve Net Zero Carbon by 2025 is slightly more effective in meeting the legally binding Carbon targets, all be it this declaration appears to have been forgotten!
 The optimal annual emission targets for Teignbridge, which meet the legal requirement, are explained in the next point.